hkr/fuji-cam-wifi-tool/README.md

 # fuji-cam-wifi-tool
-Trying to reverse-engineer the Fuji X-T10 wifi remote control protocol
+Trying to reverse-engineer the wifi remote control protocol used by Fuji X series cameras

 ## Build instructions